 But then disaster tends to strike, and you’re back to where you started — or even behind where you started.

-This post covers some of the most important information about investing for beginners, using a $50,000 salary as a baseline.
+This post covers some of the most important information about how to start investing, using a $50,000 salary as a baseline.

 The more money you invest, the more you stand to gain.
 Finding that money to invest, however, can be difficult.
-And many people wonder if just investing $50 a month is even worth it.
+And many people wonder if investing $50 a month in the stock market is even worth it.